WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ---
 # RC-3.1 (v0.9.8.x)

-We have a new release candidate, with some minor updates from RC-3 in the operating system but some big driver updates!
+We have a new release candidate, with a few fixes in the operating system but some big driver updates!
 This release resolves several issues with applying OTA updates via Meadow Cloud, and [summarize SDK/Tools changes]

 RC-3.1 includes:

+* **.NET Dynamic Method Fix** - A fix in Mono should now enable execution of .NET code generated at run-time.

 * **Meadow CLI** - This release should now work on both MacOS Mx (Apple Silicon) devices as well as non Mx devices.